Littoral zone of Southern Brittany

 Porz guen mud flat on the left bank of Odet

-- ¨Porz Guen¨ : mud flat on the left bank of the river Odet, in 3 km upstream to the ¨Pointe de Combrit¨ (free sea) (7 samples),
+- ¨Porz Guen¨ : mud flat on the left bank of the river Odet, in 3 km upstream from the ¨Pointe de Combrit¨ (free sea) (7 samples),

 - ¨Mer Blanche¨ : slikke and puddles on the schorre, 1 to 2,5 km from the entry of the swamp (10 samples),